Kaka Bag-ao: Dinagat Islands Representative caretaker (2013)

-Dinagat Islands Representative (2013-2019)
+Dinagat Islands Representative (2013–2019)

 At the May 2013 general elections, Bag-ao was elected representative of the Lone District of Dinagat Islands, edging out Dinagat municipal mayor Gwendolyn Ecleo with 3,248 votes.
-Bag-ao was dubbed as a 'Dragon Slayer' as she managed to defeat a political behemoth in her province.
+Bag-ao was dubbed as a 'Dragon Slayer' for defeating a political behemoth in her province.

 In the 16th Congress, she was elected as the Chairperson of the Special Committee on Land Use.

-She is the principal author of several legislative measures, such as the proposed National Land Use Act, the People's Freedom of Information Act, the Anti-Discrimination Bill, and the Agrarian Reform Commission Bill.
+She was the principal author of several legislative measures, such as the proposed National Land Use Act, the People's Freedom of Information Bill, the Anti-Discrimination Bill, and the Agrarian Reform Commission Bill.

 In November 2015, she, along with fellow legislators Rep. Leni Robredo (3rd District of Camarines Sur), Rep. Bolet Banal (3rd District of Quezon City), and Rep. Teddy Baguilat (Lone District of Ifugao), introduced a new proposed measure entitled the Open Door Policy Bill, which seeks to prohibit government offices from denying citizens access to front line services and public meetings on the basis of attire.
-The bill gained international recognition when it was featured in Time.com.
+The bill gained international recognition when it was featured in Time Magazine.

 In January 2016, the Sangguniang Kabataan Reform Act was passed into law.
 Bag-ao is one of its principal authors in the House of Representatives through House Bill No. 109.

 In the May 2016 elections, Bag-ao was reelected as representative of the lone district of Dinagat Islands, defeating this time Gwendolyn Ecleo's older sibling, Jade Ecleo, who was the province's former governor.
-She was again lauded as a 'Dragon Slayer' as she has defeated the two most prominent members of the Ecleo political dynasty in Dinagat Islands.
+She was again lauded as a 'Dragon Slayer' for defeating the two most prominent members of the Ecleo political dynasty in the province.

-She has been pushing for the Anti-Discrimination Bill (now known as the SOGIE Equality Bill) to be passed into law since her assumption in the House of Representatives.
-Geraldine Roman has called her the "heart and soul" of the Anti-Discrimination Bill, to which she said that Roman is the "face of the Anti-Discrimination Bill" as she is the only transgender lawmaker in the country.
-Bag-ao is the pioneer of the Equality Champions Coalition between the Senate and the House of Representative, along with Senator Risa Hontiveros.
+Bag-ao pushed for the Anti-Discrimination Bill (now known as the SOGIE Equality Bill) to be passed into law in the House of Representatives.
+Fellow congresswoman Geraldine Roman, the first transgender congressional representative in the country, called her the "heart and soul" of the Bill.
+Bag-ao was the pioneer of the Equality Champions Coalition in Congress, along with Senator Risa Hontiveros.